tarakanbg/ptd.vateud.net/README.md

 * A notification email is sent *to the pilot's instructor* informing him that his trainee has passed the test and about his mark

+### Upon marking the pilot as ready for pracitcal
+* When a pilot's record is edited to mark him as "Ready for practical exam" (either by his Instructor or by an admin):
+* A notification email is sent *to all examiners* informing them there's a new pilot waiting for practical examination

 ### Upon scheduling an examination
 * When a new examination record is created and/or when an examination date gets changed:
 * A notification email is sent *to the examiner* assigned for the examination, providing